 Bhutan’s national flower is the Blue Poppy, which is a rare Himalayan wildflower, which was a mystery to the botanical world until the country got known.
 The botanists claim that it’s one of the rarest flower species that is hard to be found elsewhere.

-The Bhutanese are forbidden to marry foreigners and so is Homosexuality But Polygamy is legal in Bhutan, although not common.
+Here is one of Bhutan marriage facts.
+The Bhutanese are forbidden to marry foreigners and so is Homosexuality.
+But Polygamy is legal in Bhutan, although not common.
 Divorces and re-marriages are common though.

-So these are the facts of this little country called Bhutan.
+So these are the incredible Bhutan facts.
 Hope you enjoyed reading this!

 Subscribe to my posts by email for travel inspiration, destination guides, tips & stories.
 No spam!